 - 1. Monitor frequency of participation.
-If you have a manageable class size, perhaps thirty-five, tally participation as students offer substantive contributions (if online, dis/agreeing or the use of emoticons would not likely be substantive).
-If your discussion is through Zoom, record the session and save the chat, if students challenge your evaluation.
+If you have a manageable class size, perhaps thirty-five, tally participation as students offer substantive contributions (dis/agreeing or the use of emoticons would not likely be substantive).
+If you record the Zoom session, you can always revisit if students challenge your evaluation.
 If you have set your Zoom to save the chat automatically, then you can download the chat to remind yourself who contributed that way.
-If inperson, sleeping or engaging in distracted behaviors might lead to zero credit.
-Likewise, logging in and walking away is equivalent to being absent, so make note of student behaviors that suggest they are doing this.
-Consider adopting a "stuff happens" option in which you would drop a very small percentage of low grades to provide students with some flexibility.
-The percentage depends upon the number of discussions you schedule.) - 2.
-Monitor quality of participation.
-Make note if students support claims with evidence or build on a classmate's contributions.
+Logging in and walking away is equivalent to being absent, so make note of student behaviors that suggest they are doing this. - 2.
+Monitor quality of participation by making note if they support claims with evidence or build on a classmate's contributions.
 What criteria might you look for?
 It will depend upon the goals for discussion.
 Herman and Nilson list several criteria: "quantity/frequency of contributions; listening skills; accuracy of content; demonstration of knowledge gained from assigned material; relevancy /responsiveness to the discussion issues; insight into discussion issues; demonstration of higher level thinking; evidence offered to support claims; sense of community fostered; professionalism; responsiveness to instructor feedback; responsiveness to student feedback; and quality of follow-up responses and feedback to other students."3 - 3.
-Have students provide "entry tickets."
-An "entry ticket" can demonstrate if students have thought about the material that will inform the discussion.
-Examples include, bring in three quotations from the discussion reading, 3-2-1 Prompt (3 things that you learned, 2 questions that you have, 1 thing you liked), or written responses to questions provided in advance.
-These can be collected as hard copy for in-person or contribute in advance to a collaborative word or PPT document or submit to D2L/BOLT's assignment folder or discussion board, Incorporate the "Entry Ticket" questions into class discussions whether in-person or on Zoom.
-If they "Entry Tickets" are collected several hours in advance, incorporate student ideas into discussion.
-See the CTL's Teaching Tip, Prepare your Students to Participate by A.D.
-Stuart, who uses this technique in English classes.

-- 4. Have students provide "exit tickets."
-An "exit ticket" is a writing prompt, short quiz, or survey that measures if goals were accomplished that are submitted when the class ends in paper format, through a collaborative document, or uploaded to D2L/BOLT. - 5.
-Ask students to grade their participation.
-Provide students with criteria or a discussion rubric (or have them help create them) and periodically require them to assess their participation.
+Have students provide "entry tickets" that demonstrate they have thought about the material that will inform the discussion.
+Examples include, bring in three quotations from the discussion reading, 3-2-1 Prompt (three things that you learned, 2 questions that you have, 1 thing you liked), or written responses to questions provided in advance.
+These can be collected through D2L/BOLT: assignment folder, discussion board, or link to a collaborative document or app.
+During the Zoom session, students can post to Chat, contribute on white board, complete a poll or survey, and again share through a collaborative Word or PPT document, etc. - 4.
+Have students provide "exit tickets," a writing prompt, quiz, or survey that measures if goals were accomplished that are submitted when the class ends or upload to D2L/BOLT. - 5.
+Ask students to grade their participation based upon criteria or a rubric that you provide (or they help to create).
 Ask them to comment on how they will improve for future discussions.
-Their self-grades could be collected through Office 365 or Google Form (just be sure to uncheck the setting to make it anonymous).
-In addition, explore how you could adapt D2L/BOLT's quiz feature to encourage self-assessment.4 - 6.
+Their self-grades could be collected through an Office 365 or Google Form (just be sure to uncheck the setting to make it anonymous).
+In addition, explore how you could adapt BOLT's quiz feature to encourage self-assessment. - 6.
 Survey students on the quality of discussion and if it met goals. - 7.
-For discussion boards, monitor length and quality of the posts.
-Become involved with the discussions without becoming overbearing. - 8.
-Collect worksheets completed during group work.
-These worksheets could be in paper form or made available through collaborative word or PPT documents.
+For discussion boards, monitor length and quality of the posts. - 8.
+Collect worksheets (i.e. collaborative Office 365) completed during group work.